 A model deployment package is an XML file saved with a .pkg extension.
 It includes the model structure, the business rules (Chapter 6), and version flags (Chapter 7) and Subscription views (Chapter 10).
 It does not include file attributes (Chapter 4), and user and group permissions (Chapter 9).
 Model packages can contain the data from a version of the model when created from the ModelDeploy.exe command-line executable.
 Only the model structure can be created or deployed from the web UI in the SQL Server 2012 version of Master Data Services.
 The new utility and the limitations on data in the UI were added in response due to the inability to support all model sizes through the web services.

-Following are a couple of advantages to employing common data models within an industry:
+The following are advantages to employing common data models within an industry:

 MDS supports these efforts in two ways.
 By not enforcing its own model, MDS ensures there is one less data model to be managed.
 Model deployment empowers industry leaders to quickly build master data–centric versions of these industry models, providing efficient deployment across their industry.
 Any customization that needs be made to these standardized models is still supported in MDS.